Course aims

 Application process

 Application for entry into the Aviation Honours Program is made via the Science Faculty.
-The application procedures and deadlines are available at Honours, how to apply.
+The application procedures and deadlines are available at Honours, how to apply, opens in a new window.
 Note that you may apply to enter the program in Term 1, Term 2, or Term 3.

 To apply you first need to identify an academic in the School of Aviation who is willing to supervise your Honours research.
 Please consider the potential supervisors and their areas of research below under Honours Research Supervisors.
 Organise to meet with potential supervisors whose research interests you to discuss your plans.